International Exchange Program

 Financial Aid: Students receiving financial aid to attend UC Davis should continue to receive that aid while abroad as long as the eligibility factors for that aid do not change.
 Every student who is selected to participate in the exchange program must meet with the UC Davis Financial Aid Coordinator to confirm eligibility for financial aid prior to going abroad.

-Students interested in studying abroad are encouraged to attend an informal information session held in late November.
-Current international exchange students studying at the Graduate School of Management attend this meeting to answer questions about their home universities and their exchange experience in general.
+Students interested in studying abroad are encouraged to attend GSM Connections during the months of October and November.
+Current international exchange students studying at the Graduate School of Management attend GSM Connections to give presentations and answer questions about their home universities and their exchange experience in general.
 This has proven to be a great opportunity for our students to talk to the exchange students and get specifics about their home university with regard to classes, places to live, faculty, cost of living and lots more.

 Participating Exchange Universities